Privacy Policy

 6. Data Security

 We implement reasonable administrative, technical, and physical safeguards to protect your personal information.
-However, no method of transmission over the internet is 100% secure.
+However, no method of transmission over the internet or method of digital storage is completely secure.

 7. Data Retention